arthurproc/sql/README.md

 # sql
-This repository is to guard misc sql script that can be useful
+This repository is to save some misc sql script that can be useful